ovi-doke/Artify-Photo/README.md

 ### Andy Warhol Style
 <img src="images/Andy_Warhol.jpeg" alt="Warhol" width="300" height="300"/>
-<p>Figure: “Marilyn Diptych” by Andy Warhol, a leading figure of the American Pop Art movement</p>
+<p>Figure: “Marilyn Diptych” by Andy Warhol, a leading figure of the American Pop Art movement [8]</p>

 **Implementation:**
 The Andy Warhol filter recreates the bold, high-contrast repetition and color blocking of Warhol’s pop art.
 KMeans clustering reduces the image to four major colors, which are then mapped to predefined pop color schemes.
 Four different recolored versions are generated using unique Warhol-style palettes.
 Each pixel is matched to its color cluster and recolored according to the selected scheme.
 Finally, the four recolored images are arranged in a 2x2 collage, forming a striking visual composition.
 This repetition of subject with varying color schemes reflects the graphic, screen-printed look Warhol was known for.